 A50: Elections by whole life policyholders to exercise nonforfeiture benefits, such as reduced paid up insurance or extended term insurance, would generally not be considered internal replacements.
-Paragraph 10 of the SOP states that "reductions in coverage, as allowed by terms that are fixed and specified at contract inception either in the contract or other information available to the contract holder...are not internal replacements subject to this guidance, as long as there are no reunderwriting or other modifications to the contract, at that time..."
-However, if the nonforfeiture benefit involves some modification other than a reduction of face amount or term of insurance, such as a change to participation features or dividend rights, the nonforfeiture benefit may need to be considered an internal replacement subject to the guidance of the SOP.
-If the policy is accounted for under FAS 60, the election of a nonforfeiture option that is non premium paying would result in a DAC writeoff because DAC amortization occurs in proportion to premium revenue.
+Paragraph 10 states that "reductions in coverage, as allowed by terms that are fixed and specified at contract inception either in the contract or other information available to the contract holder...are not internal replacements subject to this guidance, as long as there are no reunderwriting or other modifications to the contract, at that time..."
+However, if the nonforfeiture benefit involves some modification other than a reduction of face amount or term of insurance, such as a change to participation features or dividend rights, the nonforfeiture benefit may need to be evaluated to determine whether it is an internal replacement subject to the provisions.

-Q51: Reinstatement of a policy
+Q51: How does the SOP apply to a reinstatement of a policy?

-A51: When there is a legal termination of the original contract, and the associated DAC has been extinguished, the reinstatement of the contract would be accounted for as a newly issued contract in the period in which the reinstatement occurs.
+A51: The actuary should consider TPA 6300.29, which suggests that when there is a legal termination of the original contract, and the associated DAC has been extinguished, the reinstatement of the contract would be accounted for as a newly issued contract in the period in which the reinstatement occurs.
 Unamortized deferred acquisition costs, unearned revenue liabilities, and deferred sales inducement assets related to the terminated contract ordinarily would not be reestablished in connection with the newly issued contract.